-Unfortunately, finding a Pan that can do it all can sometimes feel impossible.
-Read on to find out more about why oven-safe pans are essential parts of any kitchen, along with which types of oven-safe pans we recommend.
+Unfortunately, finding a pan that can do it all can sometimes feel impossible.
+Read on to find out more about why pans that can go in the oven are essential pieces in any kitchen, along with which types of oven-safe pans we recommend.

 What Is an Oven-Safe Pan?

-Much like its name suggests, an oven-safe pan is a skillet or Frying Pan, Saute Pan, or Saucepan that can be used in the oven as well as on the stovetop.
-This is advantageous for any cook who wants to finish a dish in the oven, like a Dutch Baby, or even a steak, or just to keep a dish warm while preparing the rest of the meal.
+Much like its name suggests, an oven-safe pan is one that can be used in the oven as well as on the stovetop.
+This is advantageous for recipes that start on the stovetop and finish in the oven, like Dutch babies, searing or reverse searing, or even just for keeping a dish warm while preparing the rest of the meal.

 Most manufacturers are very upfront about whether or not cookware is oven-safe, and usually denote with a symbol on the pan or care instructions.
 Be sure to pay attention to the heat maximums a pan can endure—this is often listed in the product specifications or care guidelines.